-A resume is one of the most commonly used document used in any job search process.
+A resume is one of the most commonly used documents used in any job search process.
 However, crafting a good resume can be a bit tough, especially if you are new in the world of job hunting.
 But there’s no need to worry!
-The internet has a myriad of information on resume writing tips which can help you kick start the process of writing one.
+The internet has a myriad of information on resume writing tips which can help you kick-start the process of writing one.

 Hospitality Sales Manager Resume

 Hospitality Sales Coordinator Resume

 Professional Sales Manager Resume

 For a number of decade, the sales profession has been seen to be an established tradition that deserves a serious consideration for those who are seeking for a job.
 If you think you got the talent and skills to persuade people into buying something, then you may very well be making a good living in any sales job resume.
 So how would you write a killer sales resume that can land you a job?
 A good sales manager resume should include

 - sales strategies, and